The Continuous Stochastic Gradient Method: Part I -- Convergence Theory: Setting and Assumptions

 Hence, by the Borel-Cantelli Lemma \cite[Theorem 2.7]{klenke2013probability},

-Thus, the sequence $(x_n)_{n\in\N}$ is dense in $\supp(\mu)$ with probability 1. \end{remark} As for the original CSG method, the sets $\U$ and $\X$ need to satisfy the following regularity conditions, compare \cite[Assumption 2.7]{pflug2021csg}: \begin{assumption}[Regularity of $\U$, $\X$ and $\mu$] The set $\U\subset\R^\ddes$ is compact and convex.
-The set $\X\subset\R^\dran$ is open and bounded with $\supp(\mu)\subset\X$.
-This can always be achieved, as long as $\supp(\mu)\subset\R^\dran$ is bounded. \end{assumption} Finally, as in the deterministic case, we assume the gradient of the objective function to be Lipschitz continuous, in order to obtain convergence for constant step sizes. \begin{assumption}[Regularity of $\nabla J$] $J:\U\to\R$ is $L$-smooth, i.e., there exists $L>0$ such that
+Thus, the sequence $(x_n)_{n\in\N}$ is dense in $\supp(\mu)$ with probability 1. \end{remark} \begin{remark}[Almost sure convergent results] The (almost sure) density of the sample sequence plays a crucial role in the upcoming proofs.
+Hence, the convergence results presented in this contribution all hold in the almost sure sense.
+However, to improve the readability, we refrain from always mentioning this explicitly. \end{remark} Moreover, the sets $\U$ and $\X$ need to satisfy the following regularity conditions: \begin{assumption}[Regularity of $\U$, $\X$ and $\mu$] The set $\U\subset\R^\ddes$ is compact and convex.
+The set $\X\subset\R^\dran$ is open and bounded with $\supp(\mu)\subset\X$. \end{assumption} Notice that the second part of \Cref{assum:Nummer2} can always be achieved, as long as $\supp(\mu)\subset\R^\dran$ is bounded.

+Finally, as in the deterministic case, we assume the gradient of the objective function to be Lipschitz continuous, in order to obtain convergence for constant step sizes. \begin{assumption}[Regularity of $j$] The function $\nabla_1 j : \U\times\X\to\R^\ddes$ is bounded and Lipschitz continuous, i.e., there exists constants $C,L_j\in\R_{>0}$ such that